Quark-versus-gluon tagging in CMS Open Data with CWoLa and TopicFlow: Results

-Here we present the results of TopicFlow trained on the \texttt{DoubleMu} and \texttt{Jet} datasets.
 Fig.\,\ref{fig:topicflow} shows the results for quark and gluon topics, comparing both to `pure' predictions from QCD simulation and the jet topic distributions formed by subtracting histograms of the mixed datasets according to Eq.\,\ref{eq:demix-distributions}.
 For best comparison with MC, all topic distributions (and TopicFlow loss) use fractions~$S$.
 We also trained models assuming fractions $T$ and $R$, although the plots are qualitatively the same in each case.
 From each TopicFlow model, we generate 200k samples and the band shows the mean $\pm$ one standard deviation across ten models.
 Note that the samples are generated in the preprocessed basis, so the EFPs are recovered by inverting these transformations.

 The first observation is that while the topic distributions constructed in MC mostly agree with the pure QCD predictions, neither MC distribution closely matches the topics constructed in data.
 The data-MC discrepancies are in fact larger than were displayed in Fig.~\ref{fig:efps} for the mixed simulation.
 This is despite using fractions~$S$, which assume the same mixture proportions as MC.
-The TopicFlow networks generally provide a more precise model for quark/gluon topics in data than the simulation.
+As discussed previously, it is possible that the data-MC difference is covered by systematics that we cannot quantify in this study.
+On the other hand, the TopicFlow networks closely follow the quark/gluon topics in data, showing no large biases in the bulk of the distributions.
 We verified that the same results are found when comparing to DY simulation.